cmartin300/TUT_KITCHEN_CHAOS_CM/README.md

   - Setup scriptable objects for spawning ingredients

 - Progress 04/28/2024: 3:49:24

   - Implemented Kitchen object parent class
   - used interfaces to allow player object to be set as kitchen object parent just like the counter

+- Progress 05/11/2024: 4:13:02
+  - Created BaseCounter prefab and made all counters variants
+  - Refactored logic for counters into base counter for all shared functions and properties
+  - Created ContainerCounter as counter variant with spawn kitchen object function and animation
+  - updated selected counter visual to use BaseCounter as reference and to use a GameObject array for all the objects that make up counters so they all can turn a different material when selected